csdalab/csdalab.github.io/team/natalie.md

 Hi!

 I’m Natalie Belford.
-I’m from Pensacola but moved around a bit before coming back to finish my I have a bachelor’s in finance and logistics.
-I’ve since stayed and earned an MBA in business analytics and logistics.
+I have a bachelor’s in finance and logistics and an MBA in business analytics and logistics.
 Working as a TA during my MBA program, I discovered my love of academia.

 I’m currently finishing a Master of Science in Data Science with a concentration in Analytics and Modeling.